jarfa/jarfa.github.io/content/2016-06-03-confidence-interval-lift.md

 # What is lift?

 Imagine that we work at an advertising technology company called [Magnetic](http://www.magnetic.com).
-We have two ideas for strategies we will use to decide which internet users sees which ads: strategy _A_ and strategy _B_.
+We have two ideas for strategies we will use to decide which internet users see which ads: strategy _A_ and strategy _B_.
 We already suspect that strategy _B_ is better, and therefore want to know how much better it is.

 We use strategy _A_ to show ads to 20,000 people, 400 of whom buy the product we are showing to them (that purchase is called a *conversion* in our industry).
 Strategy _B_ is used on 1,000 people, 30 of whom buy the product.
 So strategy _A_ has a 2% conversion rate, while strategy _B_'s conversion rate is 3%.
 How much better is strategy _B_?